 We are professionals, and we take our job seriously!
 “Pros” is in our name for a reason.
 It constantly reminds us of our commitment to those that we serve.
 We offer discreet cleanup services.
 Your health and well-being are at the core of what we do.

 Brian Burton and Jim Clevenger started Hoarding Cleanup Pros in the Spring of 2019 to help those in need of extreme cleaning services.
 They noticed an absence of caring and empathetic professionals servicing those in need.
 They started Hoarding Cleanup Pros in the Spring of 2019 to service those in need of extreme cleaning services.

 Extreme House Cleaning Services

-We are Excelsior Springs‘s experts at getting your home back to order!
+We are Excelsior Springs‘s experts at getting your home back in order!
 We have been serving our clients since 2019.
-Some call us “Specialists,” others call us “Experts” and they all call us “Professionals” of extreme house cleaning.
+Some call us “Specialists,” others call us “Experts,” and they all call us “Professionals” in extreme house cleaning.